TuhinDey46/TuhinDey46/README.md

 - 👋 Hi, I’m @TuhinDey
-- 👀 I’m interested in Data Science
+- 👀 I’m Passionate about Data Science/Analytics
-- 🌱 I’m currently learning Python, sql, Excel
+- 🌱 I’m have used Python, sql, Excel, Tableau, pandas, matplotlib, seaborn in my projects and I am quite familiar with these skills.
-- Also Getting familiar with Python libraries like pandas, numpy, scipy, etc
+- Also I am learning other Python libraries like  scipy, pyspark, etc

 <!---
 TuhinDey46/TuhinDey46 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.